amitmse/in_Python_/Neural Network/README.md

 	input value forms a single perception.
 We use activation function and based on that, the value goes to next well.
 And the process continues till it reaches output y’.

-	Simple term:
+	In simple term:
  		It uses logistic regression (or any other) and repeating it more than one times.
 		In logistic regression, there are only two layers i.e. input and output but in neural network, there is at least one hidden layer between input and output layer.

  ---------------------------------------------------------------------------------------------------------

 ## Types of Gradient Descent:
 	1. Batch Gradient Descent:
 		In batch gradient descent, we use the complete dataset available to compute the gradient of the cost function.
 Batch gradient descent is very slow because we need to calculate the gradient on the complete dataset to perform just one update, and if the dataset is large then it will be a difficult task.
 		- Cost function is calculated after the initialization of parameters.
 		- It reads all the records into memory from the disk.
 		- After calculating sigma for one iteration, we move one step further, and repeat the process.

 	2. Mini-batch Gradient Descent:
 		It is a widely used algorithm that makes faster and accurate results.
 The dataset, here, is clustered into small groups of ‘n’ training datasets.
 It is faster because it does not use the complete dataset.
 In every iteration, we use a batch of ‘n’ training datasets to compute the gradient of the cost function.
 It reduces the variance of the parameter updates, which can lead to more stable convergence.
 It can also make use of a highly optimized matrix that makes computing of the gradient very efficient.

 	3. Stochastic Gradient Descent:
 		We use stochastic gradient descent for faster computation.
 The first step is to randomize the complete dataset.
 Then, we use only one training example in every iteration to calculate the gradient of the cost function for updating every parameter.
 It is faster for larger datasets also because it uses only one training example in each iteration.

  ---------------------------------------------------------------------------------------------------------